 Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

-Sports premium funding is provided by the government directly to primary head teachers aimed at improving physical education (PE) and sport in primary schools.
-It is being given over the 4 academic years 2013 to 2014, 2014 to 2015, 2015 to 2016 and 2016 to 2017.
-Mandeville received approximately £5618 for the academic year 2016 to 2017.
-A summary of the aims and key expenditure is outlined below:
+Sports premium funding is provided by the government directly to primary head teachers aimed at improving physical education (PE) and sport in primary schools. in the academic year 2018-19 Mandeville received £19,390 A summary of the aims and key expenditure is outlined below:

 1) Ensuring high quality teaching for all through the hiring of specialist sports coaches.
 In addition to quality provision, this will also develop teachers’ knowledge and expertise.

 • Throughout the year, all children will receive lessons in street dance and games delivered by specialist coaches.

 •Teachers will take part in lessons for their own professional development.